Auckle/larson_et_al_2022/README.md

 ```

 ### 2. Download the Wellington Camera Traps Dataset
-Retrieve the [Wellington Camera Traps](https://lila.science/datasets/wellingtoncameratraps)[[1]](#references) dataset and metadata from the Labeled Information Library of Alexandria: Biology and Conservation ([ILA BC](https://lila.science/)) website.
+Retrieve the [Wellington Camera Traps](https://lila.science/datasets/wellingtoncameratraps)[[1]](#references) dataset and metadata from the Labeled Information Library of Alexandria: Biology and Conservation (LILA BC) [website](https://lila.science/).
-1. Download and unzip the [Wellington Camera Traps](https://lila.science/datasets/wellingtoncameratraps) images into the data/raw directory.
+1. Download and unzip the Wellington Camera Traps images into the data/raw directory.
 ```
 wget -c -P ./data/raw https://lilablobssc.blob.core.windows.net/wellingtoncameratraps/wct_images.zip
 ```
-2. Download and unzip the [Wellington Camera Traps](https://lila.science/datasets/wellingtoncameratraps) metadata .csv file into the data/raw directory.
+2. Download and unzip the Wellington Camera Traps metadata .csv file into the data/raw directory.
 ```
 wget -c -P ./data/raw https://lilablobssc.blob.core.windows.net/wellingtoncameratraps/wellington_camera_traps.csv.zip
 ```

-### 3. Run the Microsoft's Megadetector
+### 3. Run Microsoft's Megadetector
-Download and use [Microsoft's Megadetector model]((https://github.com/microsoft/CameraTraps/blob/main/megadetector.md))[[2]](#references) to detect animals in the Wellington Camera Traps images, generate an output file containing the boundary box coordinates of detected animals, and create the classification dataset by using the boundary box coordinates to crop the animals from the original images.
+Download and use [Microsoft's Megadetector model](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md)[[2]](#references) to detect animals in the Wellington Camera Traps images, generate an output file containing the boundary box coordinates of detected animals, and create the classification dataset by using the boundary box coordinates to crop the animals from the original images.

 1. Download the megadetector.pb model to the megadetector directory
 ```